How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 Prerequisites

-Before you dive into running PowerShell commands to fetch computer accounts, make sure you have the following in place:
+Before you run PowerShell commands to fetch computer accounts, make sure you have the following in place:

 • You have administrative privileges to query Active Directory.